Back to articles

 What is Clair?

-Clair is a New York-based fintech company that provides embedded earned wage access solutions through payroll and workforce management platforms.
+Clair is a New York-based fintech infrastructure company providing embedded earned wage access through payroll and workforce management platforms.

 Who founded Clair?